Liam-Booth-Data/spaceship_problem/README.md

 ![Screenshot: Learning Curves Graph](screenshots/14.png)

-The preceding graph shows that the model finds the optimal weights for the model, as further training wouldn't decrease the loss by much.
-The graph also shows how near the 600 epoch the model starts to learn the training data too much.
+The preceding graph shows that the model finds the optimal weights for the data, as further training wouldn't decrease the loss by much.
+The graph also shows how, near the 600 epoch the model starts to learn the training data too much.
 This is because the loss continues to decrease on the training data but doesn't as much for the validation data.
-This could be reduced with early stopping (stopping training at epoch 500), regularization (L1 or L2), or better feature selection.
+This could be reduced with early stopping (stopping training at epoch 500), further adding to the regularization (L1 or L2), or better feature selection to prevent the curse of dimensionality (ADD A REFERENCE HERE, TO SHOW WHAT THIS IS).

 ### Using the XGBoost to predict Transported